aclinnovator/aclinnovator.github.io/_posts/2017-6-22-Asymptotic-Convergence-of-Gradient-Descent-for-Linear-Regression-Least-Squares-Optimization.md

 A = \left[ -2\frac{N}{|\mathbf{x}|^2},  -1\right] \cap \left[-\frac{N}{|\mathbf{x}|^2}, 0 \right]
 $$

-Equation (12) could have been recognized as a geometric series and is not rewritten as such:
+Equation (12) could have been recognized as a geometric series and is now rewritten as such:

 $$
 w_{it} = \beta_{i2}^t w_0+ \beta_{i1}\frac{1-\beta_{i2}^{t+1}}{1-\beta_{i2}}